-Yes, cocaine is very addictive.
+Simply, yes, cocaine is addictive.
 Cocaine use increases your dopamine levels, influencing the reward circuit of your brain.
 Moreover, using cocaine repeatedly is shown to cause long-term changes to this reward circuit.2

 In normal conditions, dopamine is recycled; it returns to the cell that released it, which stops certain signals from being sent across brain synapses.
-However, cocaine stops this recycling mechanism.
-Dopamine builds up in the synapses, which compels the brain to seek and repeat the behavior or substance that caused this.
-The reward circuit eventually accustoms itself to the extra release of dopamine caused by illicit cocaine use.
-This creates physiological dependence.1, 2
+However, cocaine prevents this recycling mechanism.
+Dopamine builds up in the synapses, which compels the brain to seek and repeat the behavior or substance that caused it.
+The reward circuit eventually accustoms itself to the extra release of dopamine caused by cocaine use.
+This may start to create a physiological dependence.1,2

 Over time and with continued use, the brain becomes less sensitive to cocaine.
 Thus, the body needs more to replicate its effects.
-This is referred to as tolerance.1, 2, 3 Using more cocaine for longer periods increases the chance that you will develop tolerance.1, 2 Tolerance and dependence are not themselves addiction, but they greatly increase the likelihood of developing an addiction.
+This is referred to as tolerance.1,2,3 Using cocaine for longer periods increases the chance that you will develop a tolerance.1,2 Tolerance and dependence are not themselves addiction, but they greatly increase the likelihood of developing an addiction.

 Effects of Cocaine

-Some users latch onto the stimulating effects of cocaine, feeling it is necessary to complete tasks quickly.
-Users seek specific short-term effects of cocaine, such as mental alertness and energy boosts.
-However, they do this perhaps unaware that short-term effects also include:1, 8
+Some users feed off of the stimulating effects of cocaine, feeling it is necessary to complete tasks quickly.
+Users may seek specific short-term effects of cocaine, such as mental alertness and energy boosts.
+However, they do this perhaps unaware that short-term effects also include:1,8